-If the AHA offers the family a tenant-based voucher, the AHA will terminate the housing assistance payments for a wrong-sized or accessible unit at expiration of the term of the family's voucher (including any extension granted by the AHA).
+If the AHA offers the family a tenant-based voucher, the AHA will terminate the housing assistance payments for a wrong-sized or accessible unit at the earlier of the expiration of the term of the family's voucher (including any extension granted by the AHA) or the date upon which the family vacates the unit.
+If the family does not move out of the wrong-sized unit or accessible unit by the expiration date of the term of the family's voucher, the AHA must remove the unit from the HAP contract.

 When the AHA offers a family another form of assistance that is not a tenant-based voucher, the family will be given 14 calendar days from the date of the offer to accept the offer and move out of the PBV unit.
 If the family does not move out within 30 days of the offer, the AHA will terminate the housing assistance payments at the expiration of this 30-day period.
+If the family does not accept the offer or accepts the offer and does not move out of the PBV unit within 30 days the AHA must terminate the housing assistance payments for the wrong-sized or accessible unit and remove the unit from the HAP contract.